-We usually think of trays as tools to serve food with.
-But they've also been used, very successfully, as decorative elements in every room of the house, including the bathroom.
-Putting items on a tray makes your countertop look neater and more organized, and it gives you the chance to develop a "theme" that fits with your decor style.
+We usually think of trays as tools for serving food.
+But they are also used successfully as decorative elements in every room of the house, including the bathroom.
+Putting items on a tray makes your countertop look neater, more organized, and helps add to your bathroom's style.

 Modern Lacquer Tray

 If you are looking for something a little more modern, try a minimal white lacquer tray.
 In this bathroom by Rosa Beltran Design, the tray's low edge profile won't take up too much visual space in the room.
 However, set on a contrasting soapstone countertop means the tray shines on its own.
 The tray also holds a chevron soap tray to further protect jewelry from moisture.Continue to 4 of 16 below.